Teichlab/bbknn/README.md

 <p align="center"><img src="figures/batch1.png" alt="KNN" width="50%"></p>

-As such, BBKNN actively combats this effect by splitting your data into batches and finding a smaller number of neighbours for each cell within each of the groups.
+As such, BBKNN actively combats this effect by taking each cell and identifying a (smaller) k nearest neighbours in each batch separately, rather than the dataset as a whole.
+These nearest neighbours for each batch are then merged into a final neighbour list for the cell.
 This helps create connections between analogous cells in different batches without altering the counts or PCA space.

 <p align="center"><img src="figures/batch2.png" alt="BBKNN" width="50%"></p>